Booblays/Horiseon-Code-Refactor/README.md

 I started by getting rid of redundent properties within the HTML and CSS code

+I debugged one of the the links that wasn't working

 Then I reorganized the the stucture of the code and added comments to better read what every section is doing

 After that I moved onto changing the section tags in HTML to relevent tags and changed their counterpart in CSS to match